-First, let’s talk about the common factors that may affect your cost.
+To start off, let’s first talk about the common factors that can affect your solar panel cost.

 Type of Solar Panels